matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 Currently only users are only able to provide their own event types and data in the case of persistent data, in the form of state events as well as messages / timeline events.
-The sending of ephemeral data by clients - on the other hand - is currently limited to only typing notifications, event receipts, read markers, and presence updates.
+The sending of ephemeral data by clients - on the other hand - is currently limited to only typing notifications, event receipts, and presence updates.
 Which greatly limits the potential usefulness of ephemeral events as a general mechanism for transferring short-lived data.

 Therefore, this proposal suggest extending both the Client-Server and Server-Server APIs to allow users to transfer arbitrary ephemeral data types and content into rooms in which they have the right